The trivial fiber topology and framed motives over the integers: Framed correspondences

 \end{definition}

 \begin{definition} If $X,Y\in\Sm_B$ consider the pointed sets and abelian groups

-The transition morphisms in the colimits are given by precomposition with $\sigma_{Y}$, see \Cref{example:quasistable}.
+Precomposition with $\sigma_{Y}$ yields the transition maps in the colimits, see \Cref{example:quasistable}.
 Let $\ZFr_*(B)$, $\ZF_*(B)$, and $\ovZF_*(B)$ denote the categories with objects smooth $B$-schemes and with morphisms as above.
-Let $\Fr(Y)$, $\ZFr(Y)$, $\ZF(Y)$, $\ovZF(Y)$ denote the quasi-stable framed presheaves on $\Sm_B$ defined sectionwise as above. \end{definition}
+Let $\Fr(Y)$, $\ZFr(Y)$, $\ZF(Y)$, $\ovZF(Y)$ denote the quasi-stable framed presheaves on $\Sm_B$ defined sectionwise as above.